pronobis/libspn-keras/README.rst

   * Inputs to the network come from TensorFlow feeds or any TensorFlow tensors

 *
-  Dynamic SPN graph data structure enabling easy modifications and learning of an existing SPN graph at run-time

-*
   SPN structure generation and learning

   * Dense random SPN generator
   * Simple naive Bayes mixture model generator
-  * Learning algorithms are not yet implemented, but infrastructure for them exists

 *
   Loading and saving of structure and weights of learned models